actionml/harness-docker-compose/README.md

 ## Configure

 The compose will map container directories into the host filesystem for all of the composed containers.
 These are prepared by cloning the `harness-docker-compose` repo [here](https://github.com/actionml/harness-docker-compose).
-For a simple localhost installation no further config is required.

 ## Deployment

 For any docker-compose you will launch a first time while building the containers, then you can rebuild or relaunch or login to containers as desired.
 The network of containers is set to reboot when the host reboots and to re-launch if a container crashes.

  - `cd harness-docker-compose`
+ - `cp .env.sample .env` and update `.env` file with required paths.
+Or set required variables in shell, e.g. `export HARNESS_LOGS=/my/path/logs`
  - `docker-compose up -d --build` for first time setup
  - `docker-compose up -d` if you want to re-launch the containers after `build` has been done at least once.
  - `git pull && docker-compose down && docker-compose up -d --build --force-recreate` to update harness and takedown old containers and create new containers with new harness version

 To control a container network it is best to read the [Docker](https://docs.docker.com/) and [Docker-compose](https://docs.docker.com/compose/overview/) documents.
 They contain many helpful and powerful techniques.

 **NOTE**: Add `-f docker-compose-cb.yml` to launch the full-stack version of Harness, this uses a slightly different config file.